johnnychen94/jill.py/README.md

 At first I found myself needing a simple tool to download and install Julia on my macbook and servers in our lab, I made my own shell scripts and I'd like to share it with others.
-Then I found [jill.sh][JILL-sh] project, Abel knows a lot shell so I decide to contribute my mac installer there.
+Then I found the [jill.sh][JILL-sh] project, Abel knows a lot shell so I decide to contribute my macOS Julia installer to `jill.sh`.

-There are three main reaons for why I decided to start my Python fork:
+There are three main reasons for why I decided to start my Python fork:

-* I live in China and downloading resources from GitHub and AWS s3 buckets is a painful experience.
+* I live in China.
+Downloading resources from GitHub and AWS s3 buckets is a painful experience.
   Thus I want to support downloading from mirror servers.
 Adding mirror server support to jill.sh is quite complicated and can easily become a maintenance nightmare.
 * I want to make a cross platform installer that everyone can use, not just Linux/macOS users.
 Shell scripts doesn't allow this as far as I can tell.
-In contrast, Python allows.
+In contrast, Python allows this.
-* Most importantly, I know very little shell, I know nothing about C/C++/Rust/Go and whatever you think a good solution.
-And I happen to know a few Python.
+* Most importantly, back to when I start this project, I knew very little shell, I knew nothing about C/C++/Rust/Go and whatever you think a good solution is.
+I happen to knew a few Python.

 For some "obvious" reason, Julia People don't like Python and I understand it.
-(I also don't like Python after being advanced Julia user for more than 3 years) But actually, revisiting this project, I find using Python is one of the best-made decision.
-Here is the reason: no matter how you enjoy Julia (or C++, Rust), Python is one of the best successful programming language for sever maintenance purpose.
-Users can easily found tons of solutions on "how to install xxx package" and it's easy to write, deploy, and ship to all over the world via Pypi.
+(I also don't like Python after being advanced Julia user for more than 3 years) But to be honest, revisiting this project, I find using Python is one of the best-made decision during the entire project.
+Here is the
+reason: no matter how you enjoy Julia (or C++, Rust), Python is one of the best successful programming language for sever maintenance purpose.
+Users can easily found tons of "how-to" solutions about Python and it's easy to write, deploy, and ship Python codes to the world via PyPI.

-And again, I live in China so I want to rely on services that are easily accessible in China, Pypi is, GitHub and AWS S3 bucket aren't.
+And again, I live in China so I want to rely on services that are easily accessible in China, PyPI is, GitHub and AWS S3 bucket aren't.
 A recent Julia installer project [juliaup] written in Rust solves the Python dependency problem very well, but the tradeoff is that `juliaup` needs its own distributing system (currently GitHub and S3 bucket) to make sure it can be reliably downloaded to user machine.
-And for this it just won't be as good as Pypi in the foreseeable future.
+And for this it just won't be as good as PyPI in the foreseeable future.

 ### Is it safe to use `jill.py`?

 Yes, `jill.py` use GPG to check every tarballs after downloading.
 Also, `*.dmg`/`*.pkg` for macOS and `.exe` for Windows are already signed.

-One exception for this is `jill install 1.8+

 ### What's the difference between `jill.sh` and `jill.py`

-[`jill.sh`][JILL-sh] is a shell script that works quite well on Linux x86/x64 machines. `jill.py` is a python package that focus on Julia installation and version management, and brings a unified user experience on all platforms.
+[`jill.sh`][JILL-sh] is a shell script that works quite well on Linux x86/x64 machines. `jill.py` is an enhanced python package that focus on Julia installation and version management, and brings a unified user experience on all platforms.

 ### Why `julia` fails to start